EuropeanUniversityFoundation/occapi-openapi/README.md

 This repository contains the OpenAPI specification for the **Open Course Catalogue API** along with a working demo for development reference.

+## Issues

+Use the [issue queue](https://github.com/EuropeanUniversityFoundation/occapi-openapi/issues) to report any issues or questions related to the specification. _Pull requests are generally **not** accepted!_

+---

 ## Quickstart

     # Clone the repository